Analysis | What you should know about USPS — and how it descended into crisis

 FALSE: DeJoy was appointed by Trump

-One of DeJoy’s habits in congressional testimony is to remind lawmakers that he was appointed not by former president Donald Trump, but by the Postal Service’s bipartisan governing board.
+One of DeJoy’s habits in congressional testimony is to remind lawmakers that he was appointed not by President Donald Trump, but by the Postal Service’s bipartisan governing board.
 That’s true, but it’s more complicated than that.

 First, DeJoy was appointed by the board of governors, whose members are nominated by the president, confirmed by the Senate and are supposed to run the Postal Service as an independent agency.
 But the Trump administration had an outsize, unprecedented — and as numerous experts claim, improper — role in shaping postal leadership.

 Trump has falsely claimed that the Postal Service undercharged express package carriers, namely Amazon, whose founder, Jeff Bezos, owns The Washington Post.
-Trump assigned his treasury secretary, Steven Mnuchin, to look at reforming the Postal Service.
+Trump assigned his treasury secretary, Steven Mnuchin, to look at overhauling the Postal Service.
 Mnuchin then used its deteriorating financial condition to edge out then-Postmaster General Megan Brennan and compel the board of governors to select a Trump loyalist to replace her, The Post has reported.

 The board chose DeJoy, a former supply chain logistics executive and major Trump donor.
 He had not been identified for the role by either of the two executive search firms the governors hired to find candidates.
-Then-board chair Robert M. Duncan, a former Republican National Committee chair, submitted DeJoy’s name for vetting, Duncan told a House panel in August.
+Then-Board Chairman Robert M. Duncan, a former Republican National Committee chair, submitted DeJoy’s name for vetting, Duncan told a House panel in August.
 DeJoy took office in June.

 Second, the board is indeed bipartisan, but to some, in name only.
 The board was empty when Trump took office, and he appointed every sitting governor: four Republicans and three Democrats.
 When DeJoy was hired, only three Republicans and two Democrats held seats.
 Before the governors could vote to hire DeJoy, Democratic Vice Chair David C. Williams resigned, upset, according to people familiar with his thinking, over the Trump administration’s meddling and the board’s obsequiousness.
 The board held the vote and DeJoy was hired.